vanessamarinho/assessment-test-Vanessa/test-3/README.md

 1. The approach to extract candidates for residential complexes from the **Spanish texts** was:

 * I hard coded two regular expressions to extract the possible residential complexes.
-** The first one looks for words found right after the expression **en venta en**.
-*** If this expression is found, all following words until a punctuation mark are extracted as a candidate for a residential complexes.
-*** If this longer expression is not found, I then looked for sequence of words found right after the word **en** (which is a Spanish proposition used for location).
+The first one looks for words found right after the expression **en venta en**.
+If this expression is found, all following words until a punctuation mark are extracted as a candidate for a residential complex.
+If this longer expression is not found, I then looked for sequence of words found right after the word **en** (which is a Spanish preposition used for location).

 2. The approach to extract candidates for residential complexes from the **English texts** was not hard coded, instead it used a POS tagger.
 A part-of-speech (POS) tagger is a tool that tags words with their POS.
 The tags returned by the tagger follow this tagset convention, https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html.

 * The text is tagged and we look at all occurrences of the preposition IN.
-** If the proposition IN is followed by a word or a sequence of words tagged as Nouns (NN), Proper Nouns (NNP), and foreign words (FW), these following words are extracted.
+If the preposition IN is followed by a word or a sequence of words tagged as Nouns (NN), Proper Nouns (NNP), and foreign words (FW), these following words are extracted.
 It's important to mention that this sequence is extracted until we find a word or character (such as punctuation marks) tagged with different POS tags.

 After extracting the candidates according to one of the previous presented approaches, I verify if this candidate is not in the list of geographical names [*Marbella*, *Puerto Banus*, *Golden Mile*, *Milla de Oro*, *Malaga*].
 If the candidate is not in the list, that description is initially tagged with that residential complex and this candidate is part of the list of possible candidates.
 Before verifying if the candidate word is in the list of geographical names, a pre-processing code is executed in order to eliminate repeated locations, such as "marbella golden mile marbella golden mile" or "malaga malaga".